KronosTheLate/EasyFFTs.jl/README.md

  11.881188118811881 => 0.18856450061284216
 ```

-Note that the 9.9 Hz corresponds to a 2.88 amplitude.
+Note that the 9.9 Hz corresponds to a 2.88 magnitude.
 If the discrete
-frequencies lined up perfectly with the actual signal, we would get amplitude 3 at 10 Hz.
+frequencies lined up perfectly with the actual frequencies, we would get the actual
+magnitude of 3 at 10 Hz.
 This is almost the case at 5 Hz.

 You can also supply a keyword argument `f` to pass a function that you
 want to apply directly to the response.
 This can be useful if the phase is